mingislight/mingislight.github.io/_posts/2025-10-29-when-the-cloud-went-dark.md

 </div>

-On October 29, 2025, Azure Cloud Service went down.
+On October 29, 2025, Azure cloud services went down.
 Not a small slowdown.
 A full outage across multiple regions.